 Geotechnical failure

 Geotechnical failures refer to the failure of the base or sub-base layer underneath the breakwater core.
 Hence, such failures depended upon engineering characteristics and physical composition of soil which will vary concerning location, environment, and influence of load acting upon them.
 Usually, engineering properties which are modified during soil deformation are the shear strength, stiffness, and permeability.
-Coastal structures are exposed to wind, waves, and currents; that’s why these environmental characteristics also influence the foundation soil properties and its stability.
+Coastal structures are exposed to wind, waves, and currents, which influence the foundation soil properties and its stability.

 GABION FILL MATERIAL